Participation of young people in education and the labour market

 In parallel to a decrease in the proportion of young people in education, there is an increase of those on the labour market, employed or unemployed.
 The pace of exit from education is not identical to the pace of entry onto the labour market, as some people are in education and on the labour market at the same time, while others move out of education and stay outside the labour market.
 There are a range of situations in which education and labour market participation overlap, as will be seen below.
 This overlap can occur at any age, but it is far more frequent for the younger age group because of the transition from education to the labour market.

 Figure 1 below shows a schematic presentation of the proportion of young people aged 15 to 34 years old in formal education and on the labour market at each age.
-All those who state they have been in formal education or training during the previous four weeks are considered as being a student or apprentice, and are represented by a light colour (light blue or light yellow) in the schematic representation.
+All those who state they have been in formal education or training during the previous four weeks are considered as being a student or apprentice, and are represented by a light colour (light blue or light orange) in the schematic representation.
 Nevertheless, persons who participated exclusively in non-formal training sessions, such as attending a course, a seminar or taking private lessons, are not included and can appear either in the category “Persons outside the labour force, not student or apprentice” (dark blue) or “Persons in the labour force, not student or apprentice” (orange) depending on whether or not they are participating in the labour market .

 All those who are in employment or unemployed according to the ILO definitions, are classified as being in the labour force, and are represented by an orange colour.
-Finally, those who are both in formal education or training and in the labour force, as employed or unemployed, form the overlap between formal education and the labour force and are represented by a light yellow colour in the schematic representation.
+Finally, those who are both in formal education or training and in the labour force, as employed or unemployed, form the overlap between formal education and the labour force and are represented by a light orange colour in the schematic representation.

 The overlaps between education and labour market participation correspond to a range of different situations.
 For some young people, employment is subordinate to education, for example, in the case of a student who works for just a few hours a week.
 Others are employed and enrolled in a formal education programme at the same time (such as apprentices), or they study after work to qualify for a diploma.
 Education and work may take place at different times of the year (e.g. students alternating between their academic course and summer jobs) or in parallel (e.g. students working at weekends or in the evenings after classes).
 The same activity may count as both education and employment e.g. apprenticeships, paid traineeships (if part of a formal programme), or specific vocational training phases integrated in some study programmes in tertiary education.
 In line with ILO guidelines, paid trainees are classified as employed, but unpaid trainees are not.